 Annual Public Utility Permit

 Annual Permit Work Report

 There is a 5-year Moratorium for pavement cuts on new asphalt pavement.
 Refer to the Pavement Cut Requirement in the Development Standards D.S.
 3-03.

 See recent Construction where the moratorium may apply.

-City of Tucson Development Standards provide information on permits required for construction work in the City, both on the public streets (public rights-of-way) and on private property.
-They are available from Development Services.
+City of Tucson Technical Standards of the Unified Development Code provide information on permits required for construction work in the City, both on the public streets (public rights-of-way) and on private property.
+They are available from Planning & Development Services.